Azure/prometheus-collector/otelcollector/deploy/eng.ms/docs/Prometheus/PromMDMLimitedPreview.md

 [Prometheus](https://prometheus.io/docs/introduction/overview/) is an important metrics solution, especially for applications on Kubernetes.
 Both Geneva and Azure Monitor will provide native integration for Prometheus interfaces (ingesting the 4 Prom metrics types, and querying via PromQL).

-The first step towards this is a Limited Private Preview that we are opening up to small set of customers in the Cobalt semester.
+The first step towards this is a Limited Private Preview that we are opening up to small set of customers.
 We will learn from this and then open up more broadly to all Geneva customers in the Ni semester time frame.
 Subsequently this will also be added as a capability to Azure Monitor.

 Here is a timeline, capabilities and expectations of the Limited private preview